PRTG Manual: DNS Sensor

 Timeout (Sec.) |

 Enter a timeout in seconds for the request.
-If the reply takes longer than this value, the sensor cancels the request and shows a corresponding error message.
-Enter an integer value.
-The maximum value is 900 seconds (15 minutes). |
+Enter an integer.
+The maximum timeout value is 900 seconds (15 minutes).

 Port |